Allkindoflower/task-manager/README.md

 >>> from database import create_table
 >>> create_table()
 >>> exit()
-Running the App
+Run the app:
-Start the FastAPI server:

 bash
 Copy
 Edit
 uvicorn main:app --reload
-Open your browser and go to http://localhost:8000
+Open http://localhost:8000 in your browser.

-Project Structure
-graphql
-Copy
-Edit
-.
-├── main.py           # FastAPI app and routes
-├── database.py       # SQLite database access and schema
-├── models.py         # Pydantic models
-├── static/
-│   ├── index.html    # Frontend HTML
-│   ├── script.js     # Frontend JS
-│   └── style.css     # CSS styles
-├── requirements.txt  # Python dependencies
-└── README.md         # This file
 Usage
-Enter a task name
+Enter task name and deadline (optional)

-(Optional) Enter a deadline

-Select a priority by clicking one of the priority boxes (Low / Medium / High)
+Select priority by clicking one of the boxes (default is Medium)

 Click Add Task

-Tasks appear in the list with colored priority labels

-Use Done/Incomplete button to toggle status

-Use Delete button to remove a task

-Notes
-Tasks are associated with a user ID stored in the browser’s localStorage

-The app is a prototype and does not implement authentication

-All data is stored locally on the server in a SQLite database
+Manage tasks in the list: toggle done, delete

 License
-MIT License © Uğur Baştuğ
+MIT © Uğur Baştuğ